EdsonMartinelli/LoginSystem-Frontend/README.md

 # Login System

-A sample login system using Vite, React, Redux and Axios.
+A sample login system using React, Chakra UI, Formik, Yup, Framer-motion and Axios.